American Music Recordings Archive (AMRA)

 American Music Recordings Archive (AMRA) was established to distribute and help preserve music from America's past and to reach a broader public.

-The material has been compiled from over 50 years in a private collection and consists of LP albums, audio tapes, and CDs.
+The material has been compiled from over 50 years in a private collection and consists of LP albums, audio tapes, CDs and DVDs.

-The music is available on CDs or DVD-ROMs for musicians, teachers, historians, researchers and interested listeners for a preparation fee and shipping charge.
+It is available for musicians, teachers, historians, researchers and interested listeners for a modest preparation fee and shipping charge.

-AMRA is affiliated with the New England Music Institute (NEMI) and also the support group, Society for Earlier American Music (SEAM).
+AMRA is affiliated with the New England Music Archive (NEMA).

-Director of the Center for American Music Preservation (or CAMP).
+Director of the Center for American Music Preservation (CAMP) -- click here

 "For over four decades, Roger Lee Hall, currently Director of the Center for American Music Preservation,